mred0/Software_Development/CONSOLIDATE/Unit 1/README.md

+Tasks In Unit 1
+There Were 2 Task
+ Task 1.
+Create Basic Hello World Programme.

+ Task 2.
+And For Pracitce and Go Beyond Hello World We had To Print Below Lines
+    1) A message saying 'Welcome to the Software Development unit'
+    2) A message saying 'Hello, my name is YOUR_NAME' - replace YOUR_NAME with your own name
+    3) A message saying 'Learning Python is easy, and I am really enjoying it!'

 In Unit 1 We Learned About Basic Concepts Of Python Language.
 And Started Coding A Little Bit In Online Compiler As Well As Things We Learned In This Unit is Below.
  - Basic Of Software Development, It's Importance and The Roles Of It in different Industries.